finos/technical-oversight-committee/voting.md

 The Governing Board vote is conducted via the voting contacts, with one vote per member.

+In case an existing TOC member submits their candidacy for a second term, the member is allowed to vote in the election during TOC voting.

 The TOC elects a Chair (serving a 2 year term), who will have a seat on the Governing Board.
 It is their responsibility to act as a liaison between the TOC and GB, and manage the TOC activities effectively.

 There is a minimum participation threshold for TOC members, with the expectation that they attend at least 50% of the scheduled TOC meetings, over a rolling quarter.
 If a member fails to meet this threshold, it triggers a discussion with the Chair, who will use their discretion to determine whether that member should release their seat, by making a recommendation to the GB.